The plain timestamp and timestamptz data types

 Yugabyte recommends that you program defensively to avoid these pitfalls and follow the approach described in the section Recommended practice for specifying the UTC offset.

-Demonstrating the rule for displaying a timestamptz value in a timezone-sensitive way
+Demonstrating the rule for displaying a timestamptz value in a timezone-insensitive way

 The code blocks above, and especially those in the section More Daylight Savings Time examples, are just that: examples that show the functional benefit that the timestamptz data type brings.
 The outcomes that are shown accord with intuition.
 But, so that you can write reliable application code, you must also understand the rules that explain, and let you reliably predict, these beneficial outcomes.